 5. How much are reverse mortgage interest rates?

-Currently reverse mortgage rates are around 4.5% to 5%.
-Interest rates on Reverse Mortgage are usually slightly higher than regular bank rates.
+Currently reverse mortgage rates are 1% higher than the traditional mortgage rates.
 This is because a lender needs to take on additional risk with a Reverse Mortgage.

 For a conventional mortgage, your mortgage balance owing is reduced by your monthly payments.
 Since you do not need to make payments with a Reverse Mortgage, your principle amount actually increases as interests get capitalized to your mortgage principle.
 Therefore, the mortgage amount owing increases as time goes by, which in turn, increases the lender’s exposure to potential losses.